johanbry/chat-app-server/README.md

 ## Set up and run project

-Start server using command below. `Npm run dev` will compile ts files, start server and nodemon.
+Start server in dev mode using commands below.

 `npm install`

-`npm run dev`
+`npm run dev` (this will compile ts files and start server using nodemon)

 ## Learning objectives